sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 ### Fine Tuning

 Assigning a string value as outlined above will change the meaning of all precision qualifier macros.
 Thus, another option is to set individual precision macros by assigning a table to `shaderPrecision`.
-This table should contain Corona precision qualifier macros as keys and OpenGL&nbsp;ES precision qualifiers as values, for example:
+This table should contain CORONA_CORE_PRODUCT precision qualifier macros as keys and OpenGL&nbsp;ES precision qualifiers as values, for example:

 ``````lua
 application =